HanaAhmedMahmoud/Squid-Game-Survival-Model/README.md

 ### Skills learnt:
 - Webscraping with Beautiful Soup
+- Data cleaning and preprocessing
-- Supervised learning techniques
+- Supervised machine learning
 - Decision trees and dealing with categorical data
+- Model evaluation and metrics
 ---

 ## **Defining the Problem**